 The largest utility in Zambia, Zesco, announced in 2003 that it will contract with Sinohydro for the development of the 660 MW Lower Kafue Gorge Dam.
 The proposed power station would have a generating capacity of about 750 MW and the estimated cost of US $600 million.
 The Lower Kafue Gorge Dam will be suited on the Kafue River-a tributary of the Zambezi.
 Construction of the dam has yet to begin.

 Chinese contractors have built the 300 MW Tekeze hydroelectric dam.
 China National Water Resources and Hydropower Engineering Corporation (CWHEC) built the main concrete dam for Tekeze which, at 185 meters high, is one of Africa’s tallest dams.

 After the World Bank and many other banks declined to get involved in the Gibe III Dam on the Omo River, China's biggest bank ICBC approved a loan of $500 million for a Chinese equipment contract for the project.
 Gibe III began generating electricity in October 2015.
 The operation of the dam is expected to have devastating social and environmental impacts on the Lower Omo Valley and the Lake Turkana region.

-China’s Gezhouba Water and Power Co. is building the 100 MW Amerti-Neshe Dam hydropower dam on the Neshi River.
+China’s Gezhouba Water and Power Company built the 90 MW Amerti-Neshe hydropower dam on the Neshi River.
 The dam at a cost of US$137.8 Million was commsioned in December 2011.
 China's Sinohydro has expressed interest in the Gibe IV project on the Omo River.

-The China Exim Bank has agreed to finance the proposed Mphanda Nkuwa Dam on the Zambezi River (at the time of writing it is not clear who will finance the hydropower project).
+The China Exim Bank expressed intrest in financing the proposed Mphanda Nkuwa Dam on the Zambezi River (at the time of writing it is not clear who will finance the hydropower project).
 The Zambezi has already suffered serious harm from the upstream Cahora Bassa and Kariba dams.
 The project could derail efforts to restore the lower Zambezi delta by improving Cahora Bassa’s water release patterns to more closely mimic natural flows.
 Mphanda Nkuwa will require Cahora Bassa to operate according to its current destructive release patterns, and make downstream restoration very difficult.
 The dam could also worsen downstream environmental damage by causing daily fluctuations in river levels, and reducing the natural flow of river sediments, which are critical to the delta’s health.
 According to local river experts, Chinese funding has also been made available for the Boa Maria Dam on the Pungue River -- the first significant structure on the Pungue, which like Mphanda Nkuwa is expected to have severe negative effects on the Zambezi delta.

 China has expressed interest in a number of dam projects, particularly in connection to oil concessions.
 In May 2006, Nigeria accepted a US$2.5 billion loan from China, $1 billion to finance the Mambila hydropower dam, which would increase Nigeria’s electricity supply by nearly 4,000 MW, doubling its current capacity.
 Some of these projects are being spearheaded by the China Machinery and Equipment Import and Export Company.

 China's Exim bank financed the construction of the Bui Dam Project.
-The dam, at a cost of US$790 million was commisioned in 2013, flooding nearly a quarter of the Bui National Park, destroying habitat for rare hippos, forcibly resettling 2,600 people and affecting thousands more.
-In addition to Bui, a local journalist reports that the Volta River Authority (VRA) has identified 16 potential sites for the production of hydroelectricity and that more rivers will be damned throughout the country.
+The dam, at a cost of US$790 million was commisioned in 2013, flooding nearly a quarter of the Bui National Park, destroying habitat for rare hippos, forcibly displacing 1,216 people and affecting thousands more.
+In addition to Bui, it is rumoured that the Volta River Authority (VRA) has identified 16 potential sites for the production of hydroelectricity and that more rivers will be damned throughout the country.
 In recent years, Ghana has been plagued by power rationing because of its dependence on large hydro projects.

 Republic of Congo

-In Gabon, a Chinese consortium headed by China National Machinery & Equipment Import & Export Corp signed a deal in September 2006 to invest US$3 billion to mine iron-ore for export to China - the world`s largest producer of steel.
+In Gabon, a Chinese consortium headed by China National Machinery & Equipment Import & Export Corporation signed a deal in September 2006 to invest US$3 billion to mine iron-ore for export to China - the world`s largest producer of steel.
 The project also includes construction of railways, a port and two hydroelectric dams to be completed within three years.
 Belinga dam located in the Lvindo National Park is one of the planned hydro infrastructure.